neo4j-labs/neo4rs/README.md

 > [!IMPORTANT]
 > This driver is a work in progress, and not all features are implemented yet.

-Only Bolt protocol versions 4.0 and 4.1 are supported.
+Only Bolt protocol versions 4.0, 4.1, 4.2 and 4.3 are supported.
 Support for later versions is planned and in progress.

-This means, that certain features like bookmarks or element IDs are not supported yet.
+This means, that certain features like element IDs are not supported yet.
+Features like routing, sessions and bookmarks are supported by turning on the feature `unstable-bolt-protocol-impl-v2`.

 ## Development